-Long story short, Siri Shortcuts let you automate sequences of actions so that you can perform them quickly with one tap on a shortcut icon or with a voice command issued to Siri.
+Long story short, Shortcuts in iOS let you automate sequences of actions so that you can perform them quickly with one tap on a shortcut icon or with a voice command issued to Siri.

 You can, of course, trigger shortcuts without using your voice by tapping on the shortcut within the Shortcuts app.
 You can even create home screen icons for shortcuts or place them on your lock screen in the form of widgets.